-The Campus Safety Department and the Civil Rights/Title IX Coordinator prepare this report to comply with the Jeanne Clery Disclosure of Campus Security and Crime Statistics Act using information maintained by the Campus Safety Department, information provided by other College offices such as Student Affairs, Housing & Residential Life and other Campus Security Authorities and information provided by local law enforcement agencies surrounding the main campus.
+The Campus Safety Department and the Civil Rights/Title IX Coordinator prepare this report to comply with the Jeanne Clery Disclosure of Campus Security and Crime Statistics Act using information maintained by the Campus Safety Department, information provided by other College offices such as Student Affairs, Housing & Residential Life and other Campus Security Authorities and information provided by local law enforcement agencies.
 Each of these offices provides updated policy information and crime data.